- Consolidated Revenues of $21.1B, Compared to $24.2B Last Year

 - Revenue decreased 11.1%, driven by a 11.5% decrease in average daily volume, which was partially offset by a 2.0% increase in revenue per piece.

 - Operating margin was 4.2%; adjusted operating margin was 4.9%.

 - Revenue decreased 11.1%, primarily driven by a 6.6% decrease in average daily volume and continued softness on Asia and Europe trade lanes.

 - Operating margin was 14.8%; adjusted operating margin was 15.8%.

 1 Consists of operating segments that do not meet the criteria of a reportable segment under ASC Topic 280 – Segment Reporting.

-- Revenue decreased 6.3%, due to declines in air and ocean freight forwarding, partially offset by growth in our logistics and healthcare businesses.
+- Revenue decreased 21.4% due primarily to market rate and volume declines in forwarding, partially offset by growth in healthcare.

 * “Adjusted” amounts are non-GAAP financial measures.
 See the appendix to this release for a discussion of non-GAAP financial measures, including a reconciliation to the most closely correlated GAAP measure.

 UPS Investor Relations: 404-828-6059 (option 4) or firstname.lastname@example.org

 UPS CEO Carol Tomé and CFO Brian Newman will discuss third-quarter results with investors and analysts during a conference call at 8:30 a.m.
 ET, October 26, 2023.
 That call will be open to others through a live Webcast.
 To access the call, go to www.investors.ups.com and click on “Earnings Conference Call.”
 Additional financial information is included in the detailed financial schedules being posted on www.investors.ups.com under “Quarterly Earnings and Financials” and as furnished to the SEC as an exhibit to our Current Report on Form 8-K.